fb-pixel-img

 8. Thaw safely.
 Freezing food puts any baddies that might make you sick on ice, and incorrect thawing can help them thrive.
 Don’t leave food on the counter to thaw; this could let it come between 40 and 140 degrees, which is what the USDA considers the danger zone.
 Thaw overnight in the fridge, or, if you’re in a rush, toss food in the microwave.

-Fresh fruits and veggies are the most commonly tossed foods in U.S. homes, according to ReFED, a nonprofit focused on food waste solutions.1 Issue is: Extending the life of produce isn’t a one-size-fits-all scenario.
+Fresh fruits and vegetables are the most commonly tossed foods in U.S. homes, according to ReFED, a nonprofit focused on food waste solutions.1 Issue is: Extending the life of produce isn’t a one-size-fits-all scenario.
 Different grub requires different moisture levels and airflow to avoid spoilage and bacteria.
-A cucumber, for example, needs to hang out in the crisper drawer a towel to wick away excess water, while a tomato prefers the airflow of a countertop.
+A cucumber, for example, needs to hang out in the crisper drawer with a towel to wick away excess water, while a tomato prefers the airflow of a countertop.
+Knowing proper food storage tips for each type of product will help reduce waste.

 If this seems like a lot to keep track of, Savage of Zero-Waste Strategies has a simple suggestion: “Display informative posters in kitchens outlining proper storage practices.”
 These should help get you started: